-Key EMRC focus areas in 2022/23 Areas of focus Actions taken Overseeing SSE's As part of a quarterly report on Energy Markets Risk, monitored: hedging approach hedging arrangements; risk control metrics; - Energy Portfolio Management's counterparty credit risk exposures; and the liquidity of energy markets.
+Key EMRC focus areas in 2022/23

+Overseeing SSE's hedging approach As part of a quarterly report on Energy Markets Risk, monitored: hedging arrangements; risk control metrics; Energy Portfolio Management's counterparty credit risk exposures; and the liquidity of energy markets.
 Reviewed and endorsed the hedging approach and position on 31 March 2023 included in the Full-year Results Statement and Annual Report 2023.
-Energy Markets Received reports throughout the year on emerging energy market issues and risks (for example in relation Risks to volatile gas markets due to the ongoing conflict between Russia and Ukraine) and recommended relevant matters to the Board on changes to risk management arrangements in line with SSE's hedging approach.
-Considered a report on key energy market risks, risk appetites and risk management controls and governance. · Received reports on reviews of GB and ROI energy markets.
+Energy Markets Risks Received reports throughout the year on emerging energy market issues and risks (for example in relation to volatile gas markets due to the ongoing conflict between Russia and Ukraine) and recommended relevant matters to the Board on changes to risk management arrangements in line with SSE's hedging approach.
+Considered a report on key energy market risks, risk appetites and risk management controls and governance.
+Received reports on reviews of GB and ROI energy markets.
 Received a report on SSE's Trading Approach in relation to the UK Emissions Trading Scheme.
 Received reports throughout the year on SSE's strategy to support entry to international markets for the asset businesses by providing route to market and optimisation services.
-Internal Control Considered a report on the key risks and controls arising from operations within Energy Portfolio Management. and Risk Reviewed the Energy Portfolio Management MD Letter of Assurance.
-Management Received an in-depth review of risk control metrics provided internally. relating to Energy Received quarterly reports from Internal Audit and details of resulting action plans related to the Energy Market Exposures Portfolio Management business.
-Reviewed minutes from the Group-level Demand Management Committee which provided updates on activities as a result of alterations to customer demand profile due to market volatility.
-Reviewed minutes from the Group-level Energy Markets Risk Committee which provides executive level oversight of SSE's energy market exposures and their associated management.
-Governance Considered the output of the EMRC performance evaluation.
+Internal Control and Risk Considered a report on the key risks and controls arising from operations within Energy Portfolio Managemen Reviewed the Energy Portfolio Management MD Letter of Assurance.

+Management relating to Energy Market Exposures